HardisonCo/.github/international/argentina/ar-health/hms-agt/index.md

 ## Integration Points

-This document outlines how HMS-AGT is integrated with ar_Health systems in Argentina.
+This document outlines how HMS-AGT is integrated with ar-health systems in Argentina.